 Talent sourcing is one of those things everyone claims to understand until they actually have to do it.
 On paper, it sounds simple: find great people, hire them, done.
 But anyone who has ever tried building a real team knows it’s nothing like that.
 It’s messy.
 It’s slow.
 Sometimes it feels like you’re trying to assemble a spaceship out of spare parts scattered across different sources.

 Most of the real work happens long before any interview.
 It is in timing, relationships, intuition, and the reputation you build as a leader.
-At its core, talent sourcing is about understanding people.
+Talent sourcing is about understanding people.
 Their motivations, their frustrations, their aspirations, and the small signals they give off when they’re ready for a change.
 It’s about recognizing who will thrive, who will elevate the team, and who will shift the culture in the right direction.

 But reaching that point requires patience, honesty, and the willingness to look beyond resumes to understand who people actually are.
 Every hire changes the trajectory of your team, and that’s what makes sourcing not a transactional task, but a long-term leadership responsibility.